epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 ConvertingR3.13AppsToR3.14.html
-   Describes how to convert a R3.13 vxWorks application so that it contains a R3.14 conﬁgure directory and R3.14 Makeﬁles and builds with R3.14.1.
+   Describes how to convert a R3.13 vxWorks application so that it contains a R3.14 configure directory and R3.14 Makefiles and builds with R3.14.1.

 ConvertingR3.14.0alpha2AppsTobeta1.html